1867 Atlantic hurricane season: Hurricane Seven

 Late on October 2, a hurricane was detected over the Gulf of Mexico, offshore northeastern Mexico.
 Holding its intensity, the storm system paralleled the Texas coastline.
-David M. Ludlum noted in 1963 that a storm tide value of 7 ft there, and it is possible that Brownsville, was in the western eyewall of the hurricane at the storm's closest approach.
+David M. Ludlum noted that a storm tide value of 7 ft there, and it is possible that Brownsville, was in the western eyewall of the hurricane at the storm's closest approach.
 Turning towards Louisiana, the storm made landfall near Port Eads with winds of 105 mph (165 km/h), a Category 2 hurricane, and a minimum barometric pressure of 965 mbar.
 Moving to the east and weakening, the cyclone then struck near Cedar Key, Florida, on October 6 as a tropical storm.
 After emerging into the Atlantic near Jacksonville on the following day, the cyclone turned northeastward and was last noted offshore North Carolina on October 9.
 Chenoweth argued that this system actually developed over the northwest Caribbean on September 25 and crossed the Yucatán Peninsula before entering the Gulf of Mexico.
 The storm also made landfall just south of the Mexico–United States border early on October 2 as a Category 3 hurricane before re-emerging into the Gulf of Mexico hours later.

-The hurricane struck Texas, near the mouth of the Rio Grande, and devastated Brownsville, Matamoros, and Bagdad.
-Because of the devastating effects in these three, state authorities sought help from the governors of Nuevo León and Coahuila.
+As the storm approached northeastern Mexico, Matamoros and Bagdad experienced significant impacts.
+Because of the devastating effects, Tamaulipas authorities sought help from the governors of Nuevo León and Coahuila.
 The governor of Nuevo León authorized the state to send over 100 bushels of corn; Coahuila's sent 500 loads of flour.
 Relief was also sent from Veracruz in two vessels.
 Agriculturalists in Matamoros were allowed to send their goods to Monterrey for storage.
 The entire population of Bagdad fled, while Matamoros was left nearly in ruins.
 Local accounts stated that at least 26 people died, but the official death toll in the area remains unknown.
 Entire families disappeared from the area too.
 In Texas, most buildings in Brazos Santiago were leveled.
 Clarksville, 2 mi, was also devastated and shortly later abandoned.
 Storm surge flooded Galveston, already in the midst of a yellow fever epidemic, washing away the mainland rail bridge, a hotel, and hundreds of homes.
 The hurricane wrecked twelve schooners and a river steamboat in the bay and destroyed wharves.
 In Louisiana, high seas and heavy rains flooded New Orleans on October 3, while high winds blew away bath houses and a saw mill.
 Houses were also swept away at Milneberg and at Pilottown.
 The Ship Shoal Light was damaged while the Shell Keys lighthouse was destroyed and its keeper killed.
 High winds and heavy rainfall continued across southeast Louisiana until October 6, damaging crops.